Arrow icon Map icon Park Map

 alertFire season closures may apply: find out what attractions are affected for each fire danger rating here.

-The Park is a biodiversity hotspot, providing habitat for a range of native fauna species and acting an important haven for migratory birds.
+The Park is located within a biodiversity hotspot, providing habitat for a range of native fauna species and acting an important haven for migratory birds.

 The conservation area of the Park encompasses essential breeding and feeding habitats for these itinerant species as well as a natural area within the surrounding urban environment where mammals, birds and reptiles can thrive.